Skip to content

 This Letter Becomes a Family Heirloom

-A letter to my daughter on her wedding day is not just a wedding gift.
-It is a legacy document — a piece of your heart committed to paper, preserved for generations.
+A letter to your daughter on her wedding day is not just a wedding gift.
+It's a legacy document — a piece of your heart committed to paper, preserved for generations.
 Your grandchildren may read it someday.
 Your daughter may read it to her own child on the night before their wedding.
-The words you write today ripple forward in ways you cannot yet imagine.
+The words you write today ripple forward in ways you can't yet imagine.

-You do not need to write perfectly.
+You don't need to write perfectly.
 You need to write honestly.
-Start with one memory, one feeling, one truth you have never said aloud, and let the rest follow.
+Start with one memory, one feeling, one truth you've never said aloud, and let the rest follow.

 If you want to go further — to write letters for birthdays, milestones, difficult seasons, and the moments when your presence matters most — our Legacy Letters tool gives you guided prompts and a structured framework to capture everything that matters.
 Because your daughter's wedding day is just one chapter.
 Your love is the whole story.